Hashtag Web3 Logo

 print(matrix.shape)

-This ability to perform fast, element-wise operations is what makes NumPy so essential for machine learning, which is fundamentally about matrix mathematics.
+The ability to execute fast, element-wise operations is fundamental in machine learning, which relies heavily on matrix mathematics.

-A DataFrame is a two-dimensional table with labeled axes (rows and columns).
-Think of it as a spreadsheet or a SQL table, but with the full power of Python.
+A DataFrame resembles a two-dimensional table with labeled axes, akin to a spreadsheet or SQL table, enhanced by the capabilities of Python.

 Getting Started with Pandas